Skip to navigation Skip to content

 If the customer is claiming:

-• YA, go to the PIT Parent Section (NPPS) screen via Super Key
+• YA, go to the PIT Parent Selection (NPPS) screen via Super Key

-• ABSTUDY online or via Assisted Customer Claim (ACC), select Relationships
+• ABSTUDY online or via Assisted Customer Claim (ACC), select the Relations menu

 • ABSTUDY via the ABSTUDY Claiming Tool or paper claim, update the PIT Parent Selection (NPPS) screen as required

-If no CRN exists for the parent(s)/guardian(s), see Creating, updating and ending Parental Income Test (PIT) links with dependent student, Australian Apprentice and job seeker recipients or claimants.
+See Creating, updating and ending Parental Income Test (PIT) links for dependent student, Australian Apprentice and job seeker customers where:

-If there is no TFN for the parent(s)/guardian(s) showing on the TFN/TFS screen, the parent(s)/guardian(s) must be asked to provide their TFN, or provide a valid TFN exemption reason.
+If there is no TFN for the parent(s)/guardian(s) showing on the Tax File Number (TFN) or Tax File Number Authorisation Summary (TFS) screens, the parent(s)/guardian(s) must be asked to provide their TFN or provide a valid TFN exemption reason.

 If no TFN, or TFN exemption, has been provided by the parent(s)/guardian(s) and the customer is:

-• a YA customer, the claim will automatically reject Failed to Supply Documents (FSD)
+• a current YA customer, the payments will cancel Failed to Supply Documents (FSD)

 • an ABSTUDY customer, all reasonable efforts should be explored to assist the parent to obtain the TFN.
 See Tax File Number (TFN) for ABSTUDY